 We understand your needs can change in school, if that is the case please contact us, you will find we are accommodating and will do our utmost to assist.

-No. As charity, EdConnect is unable to reimburse our volunteers for out-of-pocket expenses.
+No. As a charity, EdConnect is unable to reimburse our volunteers for out-of-pocket expenses.
 If volunteers require any materials to help them in their volunteering role they will need to speak with their School Coordinator.
 There is no expectation on our part that a volunteer should provide materials for their chosen and agreed volunteering role.

 Yes we’d be happy to present to your staff team and encourage it as part of our engagement process with your school.
 Normally this can be at a staff meeting or a team development day for example.